smartystreets/goconvey/README.md

            |So(1, ShouldNotBeA, reflect.TypeOf(0))

-Thanks for [github.com/jacobsa](https://github.com/jacobsa/oglematchers) for his excellent [oglematchers](https://github.com/smartystreets/oglmatchers) library, which is what many of these methods make use of to do their jobs.
+Thanks to [github.com/jacobsa](https://github.com/jacobsa/oglematchers) for his excellent [oglematchers](https://github.com/smartystreets/oglmatchers) library, which is what many of these methods make use of to do their jobs.